paucazou/theochrone/THX.md

 ## Newspapers
 * La Nef

-*... and thanks be to the Eternal God, His saints and His angels*
+*... and thanks be to the Eternal God, His saints and His angels.*